stephenkettley/english-dictionary/README.md

-# english-dictionary
+# English Dictionary

-An English dictionary built using HTML, CSS and JS
+An English dictionary built using HTML, CSS and JS.
+This includes pronounciation of the word searched for.